Skip to main content

 And it’s also based on the type of insurance you choose and the excess (the amount you pay when you make a claim).

-Once you’ve decided on the type of car insurance you need, work through this checklist to help you get the best deal:
+The things covered and cost of the policy can vary a lot between different insurers.
+Once you’ve decided on the type of car insurance you need, work through this checklist to help you get car insurance cover that meets your needs:

-Compare the exclusions of different policies, to see what isn’t covered.
+check_box Compare the exclusions of different policies, to see what isn’t covered.

 For example:

-Compare the inclusions of different policies, to see what is covered.
+check_box Compare the inclusions of different policies, to see what is covered.

 For example, some extras may be:

-Ask what discounts you’re entitled to.
-For example:
+check_box Ask what discounts you’re entitled to.

-Check if the insurer always charges an excess.
+check_box Check if the insurer always charges an excess.

-Decide what excess you can afford.
+check_box Decide what excess you can afford.

 Insurance words to know